yanyan-li/yanyan-li/README.md

 ### Hi there 👋
-### I'm a Ph.D. student focusing on camera pose estimation, mapping, and scene understanding at technical University of München.
+### I'm a Ph.D. student focusing on camera pose estimation, mapping, and scene understanding at Technical University of München.
 <!--
 **yanyan-li/yanyan-li** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.